blkFinch/blkfinch.github.io/_notes/- Evergreen -/The Cult of Productivity.md

 However these tools can be used for diverse purposes and should not be ignored.
 The [[The Slipbox note taking method]] for example is a brilliant tool for engaging with knowledge, and borders on [[Magic]] as it becomes its own intelligence -- [[The Zettelkasten is a magical object]].

+*todo: note this may have connections with obsession with personal mastery -- see: [[Catharsis is not healing]] -- desire to be "fixed" and move on*